Common Questions About a Short Sale

 According to government resources, the qualifications for a Home Affordable Refinance are:

-* Your have income to support the new mortgage payments
+- You have the income to support the new mortgage payments